mmazzarolo/mmazzarolo.com/content/blog/2020-09-28-alfred-github-repos/index.md

 ## Making the repository list compatible with Alfred

-To populate the Alfred list filter, for each repo I extract the following information:
+To populate the Alfred list filter, for each repo I extracted the following information:

-- `uid`: Unique identifier for the item which allows help Alfred to learn about this item for subsequent sorting and ordering of the user's actioned results.
+- `uid`: Unique identifier for the item which allows Alfred to learn about this item for subsequent sorting and ordering of the user's actioned results.
 I used the repository ID (`id`).
 - `arg`: The argument which is passed through the workflow to open it in the browser.
 I used the repository URL (`html_url`).
 - `title`: The title displayed in the result row.
 I used the repository name (`name`).
 - `subtitle`: The subtitle displayed in the result row.
 I used the repository description (`description`).